GatorIncubator/gatorgrouper/README.md

 This indicates that groups should each contain 3 members.

 The group size should be greater than 1 and equal to or less than half the total number of students.
-If the --group-size is not specified, the default group size is 2.
+If the group size is not specified, the default group size is 2.

 ### Grouping Methods